iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Useless junk.
+Stats are wrong.
+Crashes.
+Was working yesterday to a point but now unusable with just a white screen.
+Yesterday the graph showed a decrease in cases but the text stated an increase your information is a joke.
+Tried reinstalling , no difference , uninstalled, not wasting anymore time on this.<br> :date: __2021-01-06 21:23:55__

+> Informative and reassuring, great app, a couple of months on and now the app is just a white screen, unable to open, please fix<br> :date: __2021-01-06 11:04:54__

+> Stopped working 05 Jan 2021.
+Tried to uninstall then re install no good.<br> :date: __2021-01-05 19:22:08__

+> The app won't let me on since the update as I don't know what my blood group is.<br> :date: __2021-01-05 18:12:28__

+> Please update and fix white screen this happening before the main login and report screen.
+This app is so important to me and alot of others and the UK to get the facts and keeping calm.
+Please hurry .<br> :date: __2021-01-03 16:24:24__

 > White screen of doom - I get through to the 'report today' screen very very briefly then it disappears and I get a blank white screen.
 Clearly not an issue just with my phone or my account by the look of other comments.
 I've reported daily for months and am disappointed not to be able to continue.<br> :date: __2021-01-01 18:10:10__